 Neo-pagan websites claim that Halloween was an attempt by early Christians to “baptize” the Gaelic harvest festival of Samhain.
 Because of this persistent idea, some Christians are hesitant to participate in anything associated with Halloween.
 Brad Winsted of the Christian Broadcasting Network explains,

 Even a cursory look at the origins of Halloween will reveal satanic rituals played out in trick and treating [sic], jack-o-lanterns, witches, ghosts, the dead, and on and on.
 If you’ve ever taken time to research any of these Halloween practices you’ll see the satanic background from the Celtic tribes of Scotland and Ireland.

 But, like many other claims that Catholicism adopted pagan practices and beliefs, this myth is also based on bad research and propaganda that developed after the Protestant Reformation.
 Given the contempt of the reformers for the Catholic doctrine of Purgatory and prayers for the dead, this development is not surprising.

-The desire of Christians to distance themselves from anything pagan is something that can be seen in documents dating all the way back to the New Testament.
-It should not come as a surprise that even in our own time Christians are cautious to adopt elements of pagan ritual.
+The desire of Christians to distance themselves from anything pagan can be seen in documents dating all the way back to the New Testament.
+It should not come as a surprise that even in our own time, Christians are cautious to adopt elements of pagan ritual.
 But do we need to throw the baby out with the bathwater?